wp-media/adminimize/readme.txt

 1. Settings area in WP 4.5-alpha

 == Changelog ==
+= 1.10.3 ()=
+* Fix exclude of set new Admin Bar on settings oage of Adminimize.
+* Fix check for settings page.

 = 1.10.2 (2016-03-10) =
 * Add possibility for custom menu slugs, especially for Plugins, Themes, there add different slug for different roles.
 * Add the possibility to use the WP object cache for settings, if the webspace support this, like Memcached, APC.